gamejolt/doc-help/src/_markdown/_spoilers.md

 Not a spoiler.

 >!
-A different spoiler.

->! >!
-You can even nest a spoiler within a spoiler!
+Spoilers are **cool**.
+Here, have some:

+>! - It was all just a dream.
+>! - He was dead the whole time!
+>! - They were really the same person.
+>! - Rosebud's a sled.

 ```

 <h5 class="text-muted">RESULT</h5>